rdcoletta/meffs_networks/README.md

 done
 ```

 > Overall, correlation tests were more stringent than permutations (meaning there were more modules significantly associated with trait when doing permutations).
+Also, networks that have grey module (i.e. module with markers not assigned to any other module) significantly associated with trait may suggest that the clustering settings were not optimal.

 ### Calculate LD for markers within each module